 Many factors which are not related at all to ovulation can lead to an increased BBT.

 Measuring temperature at a later time than usual, drinking alcohol and eating late in the evening can give inaccurate readings.
-Other factors that can affect your inner temperature are illness, medication, stress and jet lags.
+Other factors that can affect your inner temperature are illness, medication (such as birth control pills), stress and jet lags.
 Combining temperature measurements with cervical mucus observations can also be misleading, since vaginal infections with discharge, sexual arousal, ejaculation, the use of creams and expectorant medication can lead to liquefaction of the cervical mucus, and therefore a wrong evaluation.

 Ovulation predictions based on temperature are not always reliable.